wdmg/yii2-redirects/README.md

     ?>

 # Status and version [ready to use]
+* v.1.0.4 - Added extra options to composer.json and navbar menu icon
-* v.1.0.2 - Added validation rules
+* v.1.0.3 - Added validation rules
 * v.1.0.2 - Added test interface for redirects
-* v.1.0.1 - Added views, common models for import and search